eslamelgourany/US-Bikeshare/README.md

 ### File Description <a name="files"></a>

-There are 1 notebooks in this repository for different purpose:
-- The `bikeshare.py`: Starts to ask the user for input that is used to filter the data.
+- The `bikeshare.py` file: Starts the script as it asks the user for input that is used to filter the data.

-1. Chicago.csv:
-2. new_york_city.csv:
-3. washington.csv:
+The datasets are randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core six (6) columns:

+1. Start Time (e.g., 2017-01-01 00:07:57)
+2. End Time (e.g., 2017-01-01 00:20:53)
+3. Trip Duration (in seconds - e.g., 776)
+4. Start Station (e.g., Broadway & Barry Ave)
+5. End Station (e.g., Sedgwick St & North Ave)
+6. User Type (Subscriber or Customer)

 <!-- LICENSE -->